talaugust/CS598LFall2024/about.md

 *Counseling Center:* 217-333-3704, 610 East John Street Champaign, IL 61820

 *McKinley Health Center*: 217-333-2700, 1109 South Lincoln Avenue, Urbana, Illinois 61801

+## Language Model Use Policy

+The goal of this course is to think critically about current computing research on improving our use of language with technology.
+Language models (LMs) and chat assistants (e.g., ChatGPT) are some of the technologies we will be discussing in class, including how we can use them to write and read more effectively.
+For that reason, we are allowing the use of LMs to assist you in completing assignments.
+However, the use of any LM comes with the following requirements:

+- The output of the LM **cannot be the final output** that you submit for the assignment.
+- You must **disclose** the use of the LM on the assignment.
+- When you discclose LM use, also include 2-3 sentences **describing** why you used the LM, what you used it for, what you found helpful about using the LM, and what were limitations you had to work around.